 Research output per year

-Professor Rebecca Bennett, is Professor in Bioethics and until August 2022, Associate Dean for Teaching, Learning and Students (Distance Learning).
-Becki has taught bioethics since 1993 and has published widely on diverse issues in bioethics.
-In 2002 she devised and launched the innovative distance learning MA in Health Care Ethics and Law which she ran until 2009.
+Professor Rebecca Bennett ([email protected]), is Professor in Bioethics has taught bioethics since 1993 and has published widely on diverse issues in bioethics.
+In 2002 she devised and launched the innovative distance learning LLM/MA/PGCert and PG Diploma programmes in Health Care Ethics and Law and she continues to be the Programme Director of these programmes.
 From 2009 to 2014 she was the Programme Director for the PhD in Bioethics and Medical Jurisprudence – another innovative programme that bases a doctoral thesis around published papers.
-She has recently launched a comprehensive package of short online CPD courses in medical ethics and law.
+She also devised and runs a Continuing Professional Development online course in Medical Decision-Making: Ethics and Law accredited by the Royal College of Physicians.

-Becki has published widely on diverse issues in bioethics including the ethics of screening for Down’s syndrome including NIPT, the ethics of blood spot screening in newborns, the ethical treatment of transgender children and adolescents, antenatal HIV testing, assisted reproductive technologies, prelimplatation genetic diagnosis, genetic testing in pregnancy, arguments surrounding attempts to eradicate disability including arguments against Procreative Beneficence, responsibility in pregnancy, HIV/AIDS, cloning, stem cell research, men’s reproductive rights, male pregnancy, ectogenesis, selective treatment of infants, sex selection, the role of public consultations in ethics and law and the possibility of ethical compromise.
+Becki has published widely on diverse issues in bioethics including the ethics of screening for Down syndrome including NIPT, the ethics of blood spot screening in newborns, the ethical treatment of transgender children and adolescents, antenatal HIV testing, assisted reproductive technologies, preimplantation genetic testing, genetic testing in pregnancy, arguments surrounding attempts to eradicate disability including arguments against Procreative Beneficence, responsibility in pregnancy, HIV/AIDS, cloning, stem cell research, men’s reproductive rights, male pregnancy, ectogenesis, selective treatment of infants, sex selection, the role of public consultations in ethics and law and the possibility of ethical compromise.

-Some of Becki's papers are available via open access:
+Some of Becki's research is available via open access including her recent book with Bloomsbury:

 'The Fallacy of the Principle of Procreative Beneficence' Bioethics, 2009.